There's no way of knowing exactly what questions are going to come up on an exam, but you can make some reasonable predictions

-Here are five ways you can predict exam questions.
+Here are five ways how:

 4. There are only a limited number of topics that can be asked about and only a limited number of ways of wording questions on these topics.
-In that sense exam questions can be quite predictable.
+In that sense, exam questions can be quite predictable.

 5. Certain ‘rules of thumb’ or conventions exist for different papers.
 For example, minor parts of the specification may be ignored.
 Check with your teacher to see if any of these exist in your exams.

 ...but your predictions might not be 100% accurate

 If a paper was completely predictable it wouldn’t be a good test of your skills.
 Answers could be prepared and memorised so it would resemble a memory test rather than a valid assessment of subject knowledge.

 Examiners are well aware that students and teachers will question spot so they deliberately avoid falling into predictable patterns.
 They will ask about the same topics but try to put a slight spin on the question so pre-prepared answers can’t be used.